Breaking New Ground. .

 In 1991, ACC received accolades as the first Arab American organization to receive national recognition by the Commission on Accreditation of Rehabilitation Services (CARF) for services provided by its behavioral health program.
 In 1992, ACC’s clients nearly doubled from 19,000 to 38,000 as refugees and asylum seekers of the Gulf War crisis continued to escape and settle in Michigan.

 In 1995 ACC committed itself to the revitalization of the 7 Mile neighborhood and community as we launched the 7 Mile Project; by 1997 we had built a brand new facility that not only provided ACC’s general services, but we also provided a facility that the public could use to host meetings, as well as a community health clinic that serves the local neighborhoods’ uninsured and under-insured population.
-Less than 10 years later, the 7 Mile project has become a stimulus for an entire neighborhood and indeed the City of Detroit too, as we have become part of the City’s Community & Neighborhood Development Initiative.
+The 7 Mile project has become a stimulus for an entire neighborhood and indeed the City of Detroit too, as we have become part of the City’s Community & Neighborhood Development Initiative.

 ACC is the premier non-profit human service organization providing services to the Middle Eastern and mainstream communities in Southeast Michigan.
 As a bridge of understanding, ACC maximizes the skills, resources and expertise of the community to: